7etrahedral/automation-poc/mocha-chai-poc/README.md

 ### What is this repository for? ###

-This is POC repo for Mocha API
+This is POC repo for API testing using Mocha-Chai

 ### How do I get set up? ###